 A better way of doing this would be:

-- If the email is just going to consist of a big coupon image from a 3rd party, then put some intro text above it.
-Something like, “Hello ____ members, we’ve got a very special offer from one of our biggest sponsors, ____.
-We thought you might be able to use this for ________.
-Or, make up a bogus (but fun) story, like Simple Shoes did here.
+2. If the email is just going to consist of a big coupon image from a 3rd party, then put some intro text above it.
+Something like, "Hello ____ members, we’ve got a very special offer from one of our biggest sponsors, ____.
+We thought you might be able to use this for ____.
+Or, make up a bogus (but fun) story.

 Most people who send true permission-based email marketing have no trouble writing good permission reminders.
 It’s not rocket science.
 It should just come naturally.
 If you find yourself struggling with your permission reminder, it’s probably a sign that you don’t actually have permission.
 Perhaps you need to re-introduce yourself.
 Perhaps you need to segment your list to only include those who did give permission.